-If you want to be a great owner (which you certainly are willing to become), you have to learn to differentiate these guinea pig sounds.
-Mainly because you will be able to know precisely when your beloved pet is happy or when something is bothering it.
+The majority of the time, the guinea pigs express their anticipation and gratitude with the help of different noises.
+Some of the sounds they make are wheeking, whining, purring, rumbling, growling, and more.
+You have to learn to differentiate these guinea pig sounds because you will be able to know precisely when your beloved pet is happy or when something is bothering it.

 What Do Guinea Pigs Noises Mean?

-Wheeking means “I am hungry!”, this is what your guinea pig is trying to tell you.
+Wheeking means “I am hungry!”
+This is what your guinea pig is trying to tell you.

-Firstly, it sounds exactly like you read it.
+Wheeking sounds exactly like you read it.
 For example, if a cat meows and a dog woofs, then a guinea pig wheeks.
 If it has always been hard for you to hear what kind of bird is singing outside and you can’t understand the difference between squealing and whining, don’t panic.
 It is easy to connect this common guinea pig noise to a specific situation.

-By the way, guinea pigs can be wheeking from anticipation as well.
+Guinea pigs can be wheeking from anticipation as well.
 If you are coming up to them with food in your hand, wheeking, in this case, will mean genuine excitement.
 This vocalization might sound like a whistle or a long squeal.

 Make sure to pay extra attention to this sound, as this is the primary way guinea pigs express their frustration.
-Whining sounds like a high-pitched moan (not entirely pleasant to hear).
+Whining sounds like a high-pitched moan, not entirely pleasant to hear.
 This sound is vital for you as an owner as this is how your pet will be showing that it doesn’t like what you are doing right now.

-For example, it might start whining if you pick it up.
+For instance, it might start whining if you pick it up.
 The best way out is to just leave the guinea pig alone if it doesn’t like getting picked up.
 Whining can also be addressed to other guinea pigs.
 If one animal was having a rest and the other one started bothering it, it’s guaranteed that the poor sleepy guinea pig will start whining.

 Just like whining, growling is more of a ‘negative’ sound.
-When it comes to an understanding of what do guinea pigs noises mean, you have to consider growling.
-It sounds like a quiet ‘grrrrr.’
+When it comes to an understanding of what guinea pigs’ noises mean, you have to consider growling.
+It sounds like a quiet ‘grrrr.’
 This growl means that your poor guinea pig is sensing a threat.

 To calm your guinea pig down a little try petting it on the back for a few minutes.
 Eventually, the growling can turn into a purr.